Erzan12/Marketplace-Management-Inventory-System/README.md

 # 🛒 ShopStack — Marketplace Management and Inventory System

 ShopStack is a full-stack **multi-tenant marketplace platform** built with modern web technologies.
 It evolved from a Shopify-based frontend into a fully custom system with complete control over data, business logic, and scalability.
+For more information read project docs here: https://erzan-docs.vercel.app/docs/Projects/Inventory-System/development-plan

 ---